mlasitsa/leetcode/README.md

 # LeetCode Solutions by Max Lasitsa

 Welcome to my **LeetCode** repository!
 Here, you'll find my solutions to various LeetCode problems.
 I aim to constantly improve and upload more solutions over time, so stay tuned for more content!

 ## 🚧 More Problems Coming Soon 🚧

 While I’ve already uploaded several solutions, there are many more on the way.
-I’m working through them gradually and refining my approach as I go.
+I’m working through them gradually and refining my approach as I go!

 ## My Mission